Tips on how to make app screenshots and video previews for the App Store and Google Play

 - Don’t use calls to action, such as “Install now”, “Play now”.

 Be sure to always look out for the latest updates in the App Store and Google Play guidelines and use basic common sense.
 The screenshots — as well as your app — should not contain upsetting and offensive content.
 The App Store will reject any screenshots that have realistic guns in them, for example.
 Fantasy guns need to be in a passive position, in a holster, or worn on the back, while swords and knives must not be aimed towards the user.

 The 2021 report on Visual Optimization trends noted that the top 38% of free apps in the App Store and 42% in Google Play generally choose white as a background color.
 Bright background colors such as red, yellow, and pink are seldom used.
 App publishers tend to choose darker, muted shades of blue, black, or green.

-However, if you have a shopping or social networking app, then you can consider using brighter background colors.
+However, if you want to stand out from competitors and catch users’ attention, you can consider using brighter background colors.
 Naturally, the background has to align with your brand identity and color scheme.
 More importantly, it mustn’t be distracting.
 So it is preferable to opt for a solid background.